Skip to content

 Answer: North and south.

-Why it works in the car: The Federal Highway Administration explains the numbering pattern.
-Once passengers know this, every Interstate sign becomes a clue.
+The source: The Federal Highway Administration lays out the numbering pattern.
+Once passengers know it, every Interstate sign turns into a clue.

 19. On the Interstate system, even-numbered major routes generally run which direction?
 (Medium)